HarcourtsAcademy/grav-ha-user/pages/03.qualifications/01.australia/04.south-australia/sa-sales-registration.md

   - id: CPPDSM5032

 course_structure: |
-  A blended learning programme that begins online with a number of interactive tasks that you can do from your own computer.
+  A blended learning program that begins online with a number of interactive tasks that you can do from your own computer.
 This is followed by 8 days in the Academy Training Centre that includes application of knowledge gained and one-on-one guidance to help you achieve success.

 further_information: For South Australia legislation and other information visit [Office of Business and Consumer Affairs](http://www.cbs.sa.gov.au/).